You know, I'm wondering if I should try this again or just let it be.

 Only Trump does.

-Cruz knows his only hope is a second or third ballot.
+Cruz knows his only hope is a second or third ballot, the only hope he's got.

 For that to happen, Donald Trump must not reach 1237 on the first ballot.

-Well, there's nothing Cruz can do about San Cordoba's 100 delegates, even if every 100 delegates, if every one of those delegates is a cruise supporter, they have to vote Trump on the first ballot.
+Well, there's nothing Cruz can do about San Cordoba's 100 delegates, even if every 100 delegates, if every one of those delegates is a Cruz supporter, they have to vote Trump on the first ballot.

-But if there is a second ballot, Cruz's hard work at securing delegates in San Cordoba could get him the majority of those delegates on a second ballot, and that's the rub, because you think that that's not fair.
+But if there is a second ballot, Cruz's hard work at securing delegates in San Cordoba could get him the majority of those delegates on a second ballot.

 You think that's not constitutional.

-Why the people voted.
+Why, the people voted.

 How come after the people vote, those delegates' votes can change?